ietf-wg-asdf/instance-information/draft-bormann-asdf-instance-information.md

 ### Input and output data of specific interactions

-Messages always have context, typically describing the "I" and the "you" of the interaction, the "now" and "here", allowing deictic statements ("the temperature here", "my current draw")...
+Messages always have context, typically describing the "me" and the "you" of the interaction, the "now" and "here", allowing deictic statements ("the temperature here", "my current draw")...